-From a Personal Trainer’s Perspective:
+From a Personal Trainer’s Perspective

 It is not enough to point out that people have flaws (excuses).
 Where is Mrs. Kang’s solution to excuses?
 The image below might be a better motivator for parents:

-Most people that come to me already know that they need help – that’s why they are meeting with me (duh!).
+Most people that come to me already know that they need help – that’s why they are meeting with me.
 People who have a passion for fitness should find ways to help others overcome obstacles.

 From a Mom’s Perspective

 To be completely honest, there are times when I have no motivation to work out.
-Yep, I said it!
 I really do enjoy working out, but sometimes I am tired, stressed, not feeling well, etc (yes, I know they are “excuses”).

 A few years back I worked with a nationwide company doing wellness assessments for a local organization.
 During brief interviews, we would touch on the topic of making time for exercise.

 I completely understand that.
 I personally struggle with bouts of fatigue that make exercise seem like a joke.
 Growing up, my Dad had a physically demanding job and he worked hard to build his own business – he still does.